topdop80234/github-workflow-example/README.md

 ![](https://www.applanga.com/assets/images/docu/groups_editapp.png)

 * In the settings page scroll down to the section **WEB HOOKS** and click the **Add endpoint** button, this will show a modal where the endpoint values can be entered
 ![](https://www.applanga.com/assets/images/docu/webhook_settings.png)

-The values should be configured to match the preceding curl request.
-To be sure, verify the following
+The values should be configured as follows
-- **URL** From the sample postman request above the url looks like so `https://api.github.com/repos/:owner/:repo/dispatches`.
-Notice the placeholder values `:owner`(github username) and `:repo`(repository name) should be replaced with the correct value for your usecase.
+- **URL** Insert the following endpoint `https://api.github.com/repos/<owner>/<repo>/dispatches`.
+Notice the placeholder values `<owner>`(github username) and `<repo>`(repository name) should be replaced with the correct value for your usecase.
 - **POST** is selected as http method
 - **Headers** Notice in the screenshot below that 2 headers were set, they are `Authorization` and `Accept`.
 The `Authorization` header value is a valid github access token with repository permissions combined like so `token <Access token>`.
 For example if you had an access token `ghp_zWAdtUqmtFTY7qkqJS1wmuEx6t4X0SpIPv` then the Authorization header would be set like so `token ghp_zWAdtUqmtFTY7qkqJS1wmuEx6t4X0SpIPv`.
-Please refer to the following github documentation https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token on how to generate an access token.
+Please refer to the following github documentation [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to generate an access token.
-- **JSON** is selected in the body tab
+- **JSON** should be selected in the body tab
 - `{"event_type":"applanga-pull"}` is entered in the **Request body**

 ![](https://www.applanga.com/assets/images/docu/webhook_endpoint_header.png)